p-fruck/lecture-introduction-to-linux/README.md

 This repo holds the material for the lecture "Introduction to Linux".
 This lecture covers 24 SWS which evaluates to 22 lecture hours (each 45 min) or 16.5 h.

+## Slides

+All slides are located in the [slides](slides) folder and written using [presenterm](https://github.com/mfontanini/presenterm).
+To rendern the slides, install presenterm.
+For slides containing images, a terminal emulator like [kitty or foot](https://mfontanini.github.io/presenterm/features/images.html) must be used.
+Typst and pandoc are required if typst and LaTeX should be rendered, [see docs](https://mfontanini.github.io/presenterm/features/code/latex.html).

+Code blocks can be executed using `ctrl+e` if the `-x` flag is passed to presenterm.
+`just` adds this flag by default, so you can run `just present slides/cli.md` to show the slide.

 ## Content

 The following content should be included in the lecture: